-Join Eric Wing for an in-depth discussion in this video Adding a cable tray, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Adding a cable tray, part of Revit: Fire-Alarm Systems Design.

 - Cable Tray used to never exist…in the early dark days of Revit.…We had to model our own families.…It was horrible.…Guess what?…We have all sorts of Cable Tray now.…The objective of this video is to run Cable Tray…out of the electrical room over to the far…reaching end of our building.…We will then add bends, rises,…drops and T intersections as well.…So, let's get started.…I'm gonna jump into the electrical room…and I'd like to go to electrical,…fire alarm, floor plan, level one.…